mennodejong1986/Darwindow/README.md

 **Next define the settings:**

+Window size in bp:

-*window_size	<- 20000*		  window size in bp
+*window_size	<- 20000*

-*nr_windows	<- 10*			    minimum number of adjacent windows to be considered as a ROH (for example: if n_windows is set 10, and window size is 20000, then reported ROHs are minimum 200Kb)
+Minimum number of adjacent windows to be considered as a ROH (for example: if n_windows is set 10, and window size is 20000, then reported ROHs are minimum 200Kb):

+*nr_windows	<- 10*

+Maximum amount of missing data per window:

-*miss_max	  <- 0.8*         exclude windows with more more missing data
+*miss_max	  <- 0.8*

 **Import data:**